25.1 F

 baseball_now

-Above / Left to right: Brian Fosse, Irvin Porter, Jay Wheeler, Steve Giere, Steve Larowski, George Schultz, coach Wilbert Hageman, Bill Gorski, Larry Dietrich, Jerry Sackman, Fran Metz.
+Above / Left to right: Brian Fosse, Irvin Porter, Jay Wheeler, Steve Giere, Steve Larowski, George Schultz, coach Wilbert Hageman with trophy, Bill Gorski, Larry Dietrich, Jerry Sackman, Fran Metz.

 Photos courtesy Ruth Hageman and Marj Hageman Hornback.